yangye-huaizhou/secure-vhost/README.md

 The prototype system was implmented based on `DPDK-17.11.2`, `OVS-2.9.2` and `qemu-2.10.0-rc3`.

-It has been successfully built on:
+This demo has been successfully built on:

 ```
 OS: Ubuntu 16.04.1 (Kernel 4.15.0-142-generic)